Development of a protocol for farmer participatory validation of a corn nitrogen decision support system (DSS)

 - Develop a Corn N-Decision Support System (DSS) that considers moisture interactions with N on corn N demand and a protocol for farmer participation in validation.

 - The investigation of how moisture interactions with nitrogen (N) influence corn yield potential and corn N requirements in Ontario soils/cropping systems will help farmers better interpret the data they are collecting with precision agriculture technologies and improve their management of N inputs.

 - The development of an improved Corn N-DSS may lead to increased farm profits and minimize environmental N losses by improving the ability of farmers to predict optimal fertilizer N rates across their fields and across years.

 Corn is the largest single recipient of nitrogen (N) fertilizers applied to agricultural crops, yet less than half of the N fertilizer applied to corn is recovered in grain.
 Greater than 50% of fertilizer N remains at risk of exiting the agro-ecosystem before crop uptake.
 Low fertilizer nitrogen use efficiency (NUE) is an economic inefficiency with profound implications for global N cycling and N pollution.
 Optimal fertilizer N rates in corn varies across years and across fields, making it difficult to predict the correct rate.
 The primary reason for this variation in optimum N rates is because soil moisture affects both natural soil N supply and corn N demand.
 Existing N recommendation systems have had limited success in predicting this variation, because the effect of moisture availability on corn N demand is often ignored.
-The effect moisture on corn N demand remains difficult to address, since this variation occurs after traditional side-dress timing, usually within the first two weeks of June.
+The effect of moisture on corn N demand remains difficult to address, since this variation occurs after traditional side-dress timing, usually within the first 2 weeks of June.